authelia/authelia/docs/content/configuration/second-factor/webauthn.md

 {{< confkey type="boolean" default="true" required="no" >}}

 Enables validation that an entry exists for the authenticator in the MDS3 blob.
-It's recommended that this option is the default value, however this may exclude some authenticators which do not have FIDO compliance certification.
+It's recommended that this option is the default value, however this may exclude some authenticators which **_DO NOT_** have FIDO compliance certification or have otherwise not registered with the MDS3.
 The recommendation is based on the fact that the authenticity of a particular authenticator cannot be validated without this.

+#### validate_entry_permit_zero_aaguid

+{{< confkey type="boolean" default="false" required="no" >}}

+Allows authenticators which have provided an empty Authenticator Attestation GUID.
+This may be required for certain authenticators which **_DO NOT_** have FIDO compliance certification.

 #### validate_status